Marcono1234/unsafe-address-sanitizer/README.md

   - Out-of-bounds reads and writes ([CWE-125](https://cwe.mitre.org/data/definitions/125.html), [CWE-787](https://cwe.mitre.org/data/definitions/787.html))
   - Reading uninitialized memory ([EXP33-C](https://wiki.sei.cmu.edu/confluence/display/c/EXP33-C.+Do+not+read+uninitialized+memory))
   - Double free ([CWE-415](https://cwe.mitre.org/data/definitions/415.html))
+  - Unaligned primitive access (e.g. reading a `long` but the address is not aligned for `long`)

+Some of these checks can be disabled, see the [Usage section](#usage).
+For example if an application intentionally only supports platforms where unaligned access is possible, the address alignment check can be disabled.

 > [!WARNING]\
 > This library is experimental and only intended for testing and fuzzing.
 Do not use it in production, especially do